Lumbini Province: Agriculture

 The province has both temperate and tropical climates and is diverse in terms of agriculture crop production potentialities.
 The province is best suited for agriculture production with five core terai districts, one inner terai, and 6 other hill districts.
 The land is very fertile and a good source of irrigation prevails.
 Sikta Irrigation Project and Babai Diversion and Irrigation project have benefited the agricultural production.
 The major crops are paddy, mustard, wheat, maize, sugarcane, vegetables, potato, lentils and cotton.
 Lumbini is self-sufficient in milk, cereal crops and pulses.

 Industry

+Lumbini province ranks 2nd in the country after Bagmati Province in the share of small, cottage and micro-level industries numbering 81,164 that create an estimated 493,686 employment.
+The province also ranks 2nd nationally, after Bagmati, in the share of manufacturing industry output.
 By 2021, there were 16,549 registered companies in the province.
-Lumbini province ranks 2nd in the country after Bagmati Province in the share of small, cottage and micro-level industries numbering 81,164 that create an estimated 493,686 employment.
-In addition, tourism industry is a massively growing industry in Lumbini province, welcoming the largest numbers of tourists in Nepal from about 113 countries worldwide.
+In 2022, Samsung Electronics inaugurated a television assembly plant in Nawalparasi.
+Making the country self-sufficient in cement, Lumbini has the largest number of cement industries and constitutes 75% of total national production.